Insights

 After you set the stage, you’ll introduce an interesting detail, a small observation, or a surprising turn.
 This is when something unexpected or notable happens.

-Now, this is not conflict—remember, anecdotes don’t usually have much conflict (stories do)—it’s just a moment that reveals something new.
 Conflict is something that impedes the character from getting what they want or achieving their goal.
 If your anecdote has conflict, then it’s not an anecdote, it’s a story.
-And if it’s not working as a story—and it really is a story—then you might need to work on adding more conflict by raising the stakes.
+(And if your story isn’t quite working—and it really is a story—then you might need to work on adding more conflict by raising the stakes.)

 Our anecdote example continues: “The barista hands me my coffee and says, ‘Hey, I hope your day gets better.’
 I hadn’t realized my frustration was written all over my face.”